fjcalzado/Asynchronous-Javascript/readme.md

   console.log("I am a delayed Hello World!");
 }, 1000)
 ```
-Or if you prefer, the callback can be a named function instead of anonymous:
+Or if you prefer, the callback can be assigned to a named variable instead of being anonymous:

 ```js
 const myCallback = () => console.log("I am a delayed Hello World!");
 setTimeout(myCallback, 1000);
 ```

 `setTimeout` is an asynchronous function that will schedule a callback to be run after a certain minimun amount of time has passed (1 second in the example above).
-It just fires a timer under the hood and register the callback to be run once the timer ends.
+For that purpose, it just fires a timer under the hood (asynchronously, in an external context) and register the callback to be run once the timer ends.
 In short, it delays an execution for a **minimum** time.

 It is important to note that, even if we setup the delay to be 0, it does not mean the callback is run immediately.
 Check the following example: